Welcome to the review of the Adrenaline GTS 19. Another creation of the Brooks brand.

-- The Adrenaline GTS 19 is an update to a series of stability running shoes designed for overpronated foot motion.
+- The GTS 19 is an update to the Brooks Adrenaline series designed for overpronated foot motion.
 It features the next iteration of Brooks’ cushioning technology, the DNA LOFT, which is a blend of EVA, air, and rubber.
 The usual BioMoGo DNA cushioning is still in place to provide defined support to the foot that is wearing the shoe.
 The GuideRails Holistic Support System supports the medial part of the arch and the lateral portion of the heel, thereby giving a balanced underfoot performance.

 - The upper unit of this model contrasts its immediate predecessor because of the engineered mesh and 3D Fit Print technologies.
 These elements work together to provide secure and form-fitting coverage.

 The outsole unit of the Brooks Adrenaline GTS 19 is made of blown rubber, which is a compound that offers traction and protection against abrasion.
 It also provides extra cushioning through its spongy configuration.